icarusvagner/morphiq-lume/README.md

 > **Transforming Human Resource Operations with Clarity, Precision, and Intelligence.**

-Morphiq Lume is a modern, secure, and efficient desktop-based Human Resource Management Office (HRMO) system built using **Rust** and the **Iced GUI framework**.
+Morphiq Lume is a modern, secure, and efficient desktop-based Human Resource Management Office (HRIS) system built using **Rust** and the **Iced GUI framework**.
 Designed for both government and private institutions, it offers a modular architecture for handling payroll, employee records, attendance, events, and more.

 ---